6 FAQ’s on UAE Motor Insurance Answered

-The law dictates the basic minimum that every car owner should have as far as motor insurance the UAE is concerned.
-But Third-Party Liability doesn’t cover any damages that you might accrue in the course of driving your car.
-You could just go with what’s mandated by law, but you could also hedge your bets and protect yourself while you’re at it.
+The law dictates the basic minimum every car owner should have regarding motor insurance in the UAE.
+But Third-Party Liability doesn’t cover any damages you might accrue while driving your car.
+You could go with what’s mandated by law, but you could also hedge your bets and protect yourself while you’re at it.

 Are there any eligibility criteria when applying for car insurance?